Skip to content

 The solution was splitting the work across three specialized GPTs.

 Worth being clear about what that actually means in practice.
 These GPTs do not make autonomous decisions or hand off work to each other independently.
 I decide what gets fed in, review what comes out, and make changes before sending anything back for reprocessing.
 Not every output is usable, but having the GPTs produce multiple tracks simultaneously means I can QA a batch quickly, flag what needs fixing, and run it again.
 The speed is what makes that practical.
+The “Human in the loop” is by design.

 That separation made batching possible.
 Ten songs could run through the Lyricist simultaneously, then feed into the Creative GPT all at once, and the production volume that a single master GPT could not handle became manageable across a modular system.